agritsik/awesome-topics/cqrs.md

 - _Intention vs Fact._

 ### Event Sourcing
-- _ captures all changes to an application state as a sequence of events. [martinfowler](https://martinfowler.com/eaaDev/EventSourcing.html)
+- _ captures all changes to an application state as a sequence of events.
+[Martin Fowler](https://martinfowler.com/eaaDev/EventSourcing.html)
 - _ is all about storing of facts.
 [Greg Young](https://youtu.be/JHGkaShoyNs)
 - _ allows you to time travel.
 [Greg Young](https://youtu.be/JHGkaShoyNs)
 - _ provides loss less transactional model, append-only, immutable.
 [Greg Young](https://youtu.be/JHGkaShoyNs)